robertocortiz/robertocortiz.github.io/README.md

 I had to break down the object and loop through the elements to be able to click on each room and bring up each corresponding menu

+Then had to ensure all rooms were visible if Menu was selected

 ## Mock Server

 The server-side is replaced by a static file (mock-server/house.json) that is used on read-only for the initial state of the application, which has all items turned off.